PixxieBot/docs/docs/features/make-a-sentence.md

 ## Removing the Make a Sentence game from your server

-If for any reason you would like to permanently remove the Make A Sentence game from your server and wipe all your server's sentence data from our database, use `/makeasentence delete`.&#x20;
+If for any reason you would like to permanently remove the Make A Sentence game from your server and wipe all your server's sentence data from our database, use `/makeasentence delete`.

 {% hint style="danger" %}
-Running this command will permanently delete the following information from our database:
+Running this command will permanently delete the following information from our sentences database:

-* Your server ID.
+- Your server ID.
-* Your writing channel ID
+- Your writing channel ID.
-* Your finished sentences channel ID.
+- Your finished sentences channel ID.
-* Any sentence that's underway in your server.
+- Any sentence that's underway in your server.
-* The user ID of the last user to post a word in the writing channel.
+- The user ID of the last user to post a word in the writing channel.
-* Your server's total sentence count from our database.
+- Your server's total sentence count.
   {% endhint %}

 {% hint style="warning" %}
 Kicking PixxieBot from your server will also permanently delete all sentence data associated with it.